What is Stamp Duty?

 Why do I need to pay Stamp Duty?

-Current Stamp Duty rates in England and Northern Ireland
+Stamp Duty rates in England and Northern Ireland 2025

-- How much the property or land cost
+- The purchase price of the property or land

-- Whether it’s an additional property (like a second home or a buy-to-let investment)
+- If it's an additional property (like a second home or a buy-to-let)

-- If you’re eligible for any tax relief or exemptions
+- If you're eligible for any other tax reliefs or exemptions

 - 0% on the first £125,000 = £0